django-cms/django-cms/docs/contributing/management.rst

         When this label is applied, an explanation must be provided in a comment.

     marked for rejection
-        We've been unable to reproduce the issue, and it has lain dormant for a long time.
+        We have been unable to reproduce the issue, and it has lain dormant for a long time.
 Or, it's a pull request of low significance that requires more work, and looks like it might have been abandoned.
 These tickets will be closed when we make the next release.